deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

     Listing 15-20.
 Checking for an Optional Segment Variable in the HomeController.cs file

 * You can see the result of starting the application and navigating to the /Home/CustomVariable controller URL (which doesn't define a value for the id segment variable) in Figure 15-10.
+    Figure 15-10.
+Detecting when a URL doesn't contain a value for an optional segment variable

+#### Using custom variables as action method parameters

 ### Defining variable-lenght routes